Maglev: Australia

 A maglev route was proposed between Sydney and Wollongong.
 The proposal came to prominence in the mid-1990s.
 The Sydney–Wollongong commuter corridor is the largest in Australia, with upwards of 20,000 people commuting each day.
-Current trains use the Illawarra line, between the cliff face of the Illawarra escarpment and the Pacific Ocean, with travel times about 2 hours.
+Existing trains use the Illawarra line, between the cliff face of the Illawarra escarpment and the Pacific Ocean, with travel times about 2 hours.
 The proposal would cut travel times to 20 minutes.